 Sports and Activity Fees: Expenses for extracurricular activities such as sports and recreational activities cannot be reimbursed from a 529 account.
 Interestingly enough, even if the beneficiary has a sports scholarship, the expenses related to sports activities still cannot be paid from a 529 account.

-Student loans: A 529 account cannot be use to pay back student loans.
+Student loans: A 529 account cannot be use to pay back student loans, generally.
+However, you can use a one-time $10,000 withdraw to pay student loans.
+Some states DON'T allow this.

 Certain Electronics: While computers and software are now allowed as a qualified expense, other electronics traditionally used for entertainment, such as theater equipment are projectors are not qualified expenses (unless the items are specifically required by the school for enrollment or attendance).